Luce Line Trail: Regional trail

-East of Vicksburg Lane, the trail is called the Luce Line Regional Trail and is managed by Three Rivers Park District.
+East of Vicksburg Lane, the trail is paved and known as the Luce Line Regional Trail.
+It is managed by the Three Rivers Park District.
 It passes south of Parkers Lake and has several spur trails serving the lake and the surrounding neighborhoods.
 It enters a tunnel under I-494, and goes by several industries afterward.
 It crosses Xenium Lane on a bridge and leaves the industrial area.
 It crosses several defunct railroad crossings.
 It crosses under MN 55 and turns slightly southeast.
 It enters the Medicine Lake area.
-Due to right of way issues, the trail narrows to about half of its width.
+Due to right-of-way issues, the trail narrows to about half its width.
 This happens for about 0.25 mi, and then the trail goes over two boardwalks.
 It intersects the Medicine Lake Regional Trail, and parallels 13th Avenue.
 It goes under US 169.
 It leaves Plymouth Avenue and goes back to the railway tracks.
 It crosses Winnetka Avenue and turns south to avoid the Golden Valley Country Club.
 It turns east again, paralleling Country Club Drive and turns north on Douglas Drive.
 It crosses the Canadian Pacific Railway tracks and crosses under MN 100 and avoids a pond by circling south.
 It goes by Schaper Park and goes into Theodore Wirth Park.
 It intersects several mountain bike trails, and ends at Theodore Wirth Parkway.
 The Three Rivers Park District regional trail segment is 9 mi long.

+Minneapolis portion

+From the east end of the Regional Trail the Minneapolis Parks segment of the Luce Line Trail takes a rather zig-zag route for around 2.7 miles through Theodore Wirth Park and into Minneapolis.
+The trail takes several turns along Theodore Wirth Parkway, Highway 55, Glenwood Avenue, Thomas Avenue, Bassett Creek Park, Chestnut Avenue, Cedar Lake Road, Bryn Mawr Meadows Park, and Van White Memorial Blvd to eventually connect with the Cedar Lake Trail near downtown Minneapolis.

 History of the trail

 The Electric Short Line Railway was a system that was built from 1917-1927.
-It extended from Minneapolis to Gluek, and it served the small towns in between.
+It extended from Minneapolis to Gluek, serving the small towns in between.
 The railway changed hands a few times before being abandoned throughout the late 1960s to early 1970s.
-The new trail was completed west of Plymouth after the line was abandoned.
-The trail was built after the railroad was dismantled in 1995.
+The Luce Line State Trail was completed west of Plymouth after the line was abandoned in 1972.